Bruenor/GT-wave-sync/README.md

 - Normally, skipping a wave grants a **1.10% coin bonus**.
 - If Golden Tower is active during that time, the bonus is multiplied by your **GT multiplier**.
-- This results in significantly higher profitability — as many players may have noticed.
+- This is highly profitable - as I imagine you noticed.

 ---